smooshkid/KQL/IOCs/sus-browser-extensions.md

-# known malicious extensions and/or compromised extensions
+# known malicious browser extensions and/or compromised extensions

 ```